stclaird/Cloud-IP-Address-Ranges/README.md

 ```

 # Querying the Database
-The following section gives examples on how to query the database using SQL statements.
+Once you have the database open is SQLite then the following section gives examples on how to query the database using SQL statements.

 ### 1. To get the total number of CIDR records across all cloud providers held in the database: